-Why, oh why, in the year 2016, would any company think it’s okay to interrupt one of its blog posts with a sales offer–even before the reader gets to read word one?
+Why, oh why, would any company today think it’s okay to interrupt one of its blog posts with a sales offer–even before the reader gets to read word one?

 This happened to me just moments ago.